fkyprianou/deved-platform/content/blog/en/toot-with-laravel-vonage-mastodon.md

 ## Fire a Toot with the Command

-Our last part is to hook up the config variable into the command, and send it off to our Mastodon instance.
+Our last part is to hook up the config variable into the command and send it off to our Mastodon instance.
 In the `PostToMastodonCommand` handler, add the following code:

 ```php
 $response = Http::asForm()->withToken(config('mastodon.access_token'))->post('https://mymastodon.social/api/v1/statuses', [